Algorithmic Accountability

 Model Landscape Audit

-We identify every model in your organisation -- credit decisioning, premium setting, fraud detection, algorithmic trading, customer segmentation.
-We classify each by risk tier, map data lineage, and assess documentation completeness.
-Most NZ firms discover 30-50% more models than they thought they had.
+We identify every model in your organisation, including credit decisioning, premium setting, fraud detection, algorithmic trading, customer segmentation, and anti-money laundering screening.
+We classify each by risk tier under a framework aligned with FMA expectations, map data lineage against Privacy Act 2020 requirements, and assess documentation completeness.
+Most New Zealand businesses discover 30-50% more models than they thought they had.

 02